simonlindholm/decomp-permuter/README.md

 **Should I use this instead of trying to match code by hand?** Well, the manual PERM macros might speed you up if you manage to fit the permuter into your workflow.
 The random mode is however much more of a last ditch sort of thing.
 It often finds nonsensical permutations that happen to match regalloc very well by accident.
-Still, it may be useful in pointing out which parts of the code need to be changed to get the code nearer to matching.
+Still, it's often useful in pointing out which parts of the code need to be changed to get the code nearer to matching.

+## Helping out

+There's tons of room for helping out with the permuter!
+Many more randomization passes could be added, the scoring function is far from optimal, the permuter could be made easier to use, etc. etc. The GitHub Issues list has some ideas.

+Ideally, `mypy permuter.py` should succeed with no errors, and `python3 -m test.test_perm` serves as a decent smoke-test.